DevSteg/personal-portfolio/README.md

     * #### Potential Employer
         1. As a Potential Employer, I want to easily navigate through the site.
-            *
+            * The landing page of the site directs the user down page using the down arrow icon.
+Which is where the user will find navigation buttons to their chosen page.
+            * There are navigation links within the nav bar on every page as to not trap the user, the navigation links also highlight which page the user is on for ease of use.

         2. As a Potential Employer, I want to be able to view the projects the developer has completed in the past.
+            * The landing page of the site directs the user down the page using the down arrow icon, which is where the user will find the navigation button to the projects page.
+              The user can then browse the recent projects completed by the developer as well as the technologies used in creating them.
+            * The project images and titles also open the live project to view in a seperate window.

         3. As a Potential Employer, I want to be able to find out what skills the developer has.
+            * The developers skills are located on the about me page, the skills section uses bootstrap progress bars to indicate to the user how adept the developer is in the skill.

         4. As a Potential Employer, I want to be able to view the work history of the developer.
+            * The work history is on the about me page.
+It is located underneath the skills section along with education info.
+              The user can see the pplace of work, type of work and numbers of years worked there.

     * #### Potential Client
         1. As a Potential Client, I want to be able to view the projects the developer has completed in the past.
+            * The landing page of the site directs the user down the page using the down arrow icon, which is where the user will find the navigation button to the projects page.
+              The user can then browse the recent projects completed by the developer as well as the technologies used in creating them.

         2. As a Potential Client, I want to be able to contact the developer with my project idea.
+            * There is a navigation button on the landing page to the contact page.
+There is also a link in the nav bar which will be on every page.
+              Once on the contact page, the user will see the contact form which is where the user can input their name, email address and there is a text-area to explain their project idea.

         3. As a Potential Client, I want to be drawn in to the website, understand the layout and overall be sure that the developer can complete my project to a high standard.
+            * The user is greeted with a big Hello! on the landing page, grabbing attention and creating the feeling of conversation.
+            * The website is clean and responsive, with a simple understandable layout.

-- ### Further Testing
+- ### Further Testings

     * Tested all links work as expected and all links to external sources open in a new window.

     * Form testing, test submitted the form to test that all the fields require the correct information.
     By doing this I realised that the *value* attribute in the input tag should of been *placeholder*.

+    - #### Device/Browser Testing
+        * Chrome
+        * Firefox
+        * Microsoft Edge
+        * Iphone 6/7/8 plus (Chrome Dev tools)
+        * Iphone X (Chrome Dev Tools)
+        * Ipad Pro (Chrome Dev tools)
+        * Samsung Note 20

 - ### Known Bugs